-Having finished teaching the people, Jesus commands Peter to "launch out into the deep and let your nets down".
+Having finished teaching the people commands Peter to "launch out into the deep and let your nets down".

 Peter, who was filled with doubt of catching anything because of his inability to catch the night before, did as Jesus commanded him to, but of course not without letting Jesus know that this fishing trip is just a waste of time.

-Let's listen to what Peter said to Jesus: "Master, we've worked hard all night and haven't caught anythinhg.
-But at your "Word, I will let down the nets."
+Let's listen to what Peter said to Jesus: "Master, we've worked hard all night and haven't caught anything.
+But at your "Word, I will let down the net."

 When Peter did as Jesus commanded, the catch of fish was so great that the nets break.